 All medications not picked-up by parents/guardians by the last day of school will be destroyed.

 10. Can my child take herbal medication at school?

-No. Over-the -counter diet pills, vitamins, dietary supplements, including minerals or herbs will not be given.
+No. Over-the-counter diet pills, vitamins and dietary supplements, including but not limited to minerals, herbals, homeopathic medications or any alternative medications non-FDA approved, will not be given.